Skip to Content

 When visiting this camp, expect the unexpected.
 The amount of animals in the area are so exciting.
 As a rule of thumb in an river area in the Kruger there is bound to be some activity.
 There is also an unbelievable restaurant on the river which will certainly provide an amazing meal for you.

-Game viewing is possible from Olifants Rest Camp where a shaded lookout platform is positioned.
-Here at your Kruger Park accommodation you are sure to spot Hippopotamus, Crocodiles in the Olifants River as well as the occasional Lion kill.
+To enhance the experience, Olifants Rest Camp provides a shaded lookout platform for immersive game viewing.
+From your Kruger Park accommodation, you can practically guarantee sightings of Hippopotamus, Crocodiles in the Olifants River, and the occasional Lion kill.

-Around the Olifants River, guided game walks are the perfect way to learn more about the bush from close up.
-Morning or evening bush braais (barbeques) can be enjoyed as you soak up the warmth of a campfire and Kruger Park nightlife.
-Olifants Camp, like the other Kruger Park accommodation facilities, is suitable for year-round visits, but the summer months are often hot and balmy, 40 C, interrupted occasionally by sporadic thunder showers.
+Embark on guided game walks around the Olifants River to intimately connect with the bush.
+Indulge in morning or evening bush braais (barbecues), letting the warmth of a campfire enhance your experience of Kruger Park nightlife.
+Olifants Camp, like the other Kruger Park accommodation facilities, welcomes visitors year-round.
+However, be prepared for hot and balmy summer months, occasionally reaching 40°C, punctuated by refreshing sporadic thunder showers.

-‘Olifants’ is the Afrikaans word for Elephants, which are commonly found in the area.
-Kruger National Park attractions include seeing the tusks of 6 of the famous Magnificent Seven Elephants, which used to be on display at the reception but can now be found at Letaba.
+The name ‘Olifants,’ derived from Afrikaans word meaning Elephants, is fitting as these majestic creatures are commonly found in the area.
+One of the Kruger National Park attractions is the tusks of six famous Magnificent Seven Elephants, once displayed at the reception and now located at Letaba.

 5 Things To Seek